HEFTIEProject/heftie-textbook/book/6-export.md

 ```

-Some processing can be done on the sub-volume here, for example using `Fiji` or any other tool that can read and write TIFF files.
+Some processing can be done on the sub-volume , for example using `Fiji` or any other tool that can read and write TIFF files.
 For the purposes of this tutorial, we'll fake some processing by creating a sub_array of the same shape as the original sub-volume, but filled with zeros.
+The `imageio` library can be used to then read the TIFF file back into a NumPy array.
+This subvolume array can then be copied back in place to the original Zarr array.

 ```{code-cell} ipython3